ens100/stock-forecasting/README.md

-# Stock Forecasting unig Python
+# Stock Forecasting using Python

 Personal learning project focused on forecasting stock prices using classical and modern ML techniques.